 General liability insurance

-Also known as ‘business liability insurance’, general liability insurance protects you from some of the more common injury and/or damage claims.
+Also known as ‘business liability insurance’, this protects you from some of the more common injury and/or damage claims.
 This can include non-employees and property damage either at the premises or offsite.
 The insurance policy can also cover medical expenses and legal costs.

 General liability insurance focuses on people and property outside your organisation.
 Bear in mind that it doesn’t cover vehicle accidents, intentional harm, or punitive damages.